 The template below demonstrates the information required of an outstanding daily activity report for security guards.
 Complete every section.
 Enter your name, date, shift start time, the site, and your specific department or area.
 Do not enter your scheduled shift end time until you are actually leaving for the day.
 Individuals working in the security industry likely realize that shift end times do not always occur as scheduled.

 Enter the time that you start your shift again in the ‘time’ section of the log.
 State that you are on duty, and the name of the officer that you relieved.
 Report any pertinent information relayed by the officer that you relieve, such as maintenance issues and events.
 Enter the time of each round or reporting time in military time.

 How to Write a Clear & Effective Daily Activity Report

 Focus on simplicity and accuracy, record each round rather than completing the entire report at the end of the shift.

 Dr. Mary Dowd states that the same principles apply when describing any event or incident, whether that activity involves discovering a wasp nest or burglars on the premises.
 Write a detailed narrative, describe each event or incident in detail.
 State the action that you took for every activity, event, or incident that occurred during the shift.

-Using our free template, you can see examples of good and bad reports below.
+Using our IR template, you can see examples of good and bad reports below.
 View more incident report examples.